survivejs/webpack-book/manuscript/output/02_library_output.md

 ## JSONP

-There’s one more output option: `jsonp`.
+There's one more output option: `jsonp`.
 It generates output like this:

 **dist/lib.js**